mernstackpro/flutter_codebase/README.md

 - CI/CD Tools

 ## Getting Started
-- Cross-platform web application compatible for Windows, MacOS , Android ,IOS
+- Cross-platform mobile application compatible for Android and IOS

 ## Installation
-- This website is hosted on AWS.
+- This Mobile App is uploaded on Google Playstore and Apple store.

+- For maintaining App code, GITHub is used.

 ## Executing program
-- Install Dart for the web.
+- Install Dart for the web view of the App.
-  * The customized Dart version Flutter ships with is not suitable for web development.

 - Install webdev by running pub global activate webdev.
   * This requires that you ran your Dart installation properly and Dart is part of your PATH.

-- Install an IDE.
-You can't go wrong with WebStorm.
-If that doesn't tickle your fancy, there are other options
+- Install an IDE for viewing the code.

 - Install the Dart plugin for your IDE.

 - Finally, if you haven't already, install Flutter.
 And the Flutter plugin for your IDE.

+- Run flutter pub get to install the app dependencies.

+- Run the app using flutter run.

 ## Help
 - If you don't like IDEs, you can apparently use Emacs or Vim too